 The importance of carefully reviewing the facts and procedures in an indecent liberties with a child case is critical to reveal weaknesses and build a strong case in Cary, NC.

 A Cary indecent liberties with a child attorney can thoroughly review your case to ensure the elements of the statute are truly satisfied.
 Defense lawyers can spot contradictions in testimonies and work to exclude evidence gathered through rights violations.
 Your lawyer can also help you avoid early mistakes, such as self-incrimination and missed deadlines.
 In some cases, where a lawyer is involved early enough, they can try to stop charges from even being filed.
+It is never too early to consult with a criminal defense attorney if there is even a hint of an allegation of Indecent Liberties with a Child!
+Retaining Granados Law Group in a pre-charge capacity can make the difference; we have helped prevent criminal charges in dozens of cases through the years.

 Yes.
 Depending on the facts of the case, indecent liberties charges can be reduced or dismissed if the prosecution cannot prove the elements of intent, age requirements, or unlawful conduct.
 Weak or inconsistent evidence, improper investigative methods, or constitutional violations can also result in a dismissal or suppression of evidence.
 Each case needs to be thoroughly reviewed for possible defenses.

 Yes.
-Simply being accused of a crime can affect family court proceedings, such as child custody or visitation, even if a criminal case has not been resolved.
-Family courts are often very protective of a child’s safety and may place temporary restrictions based on criminal charges.
-It is important that your criminal defense lawyer coordinate with your family law counsel to help protect your parental rights in the meantime.
+Simply being accused of a crime can affect family court proceedings, such as child custody or visitation, even if a criminal case has not been charged or resolved.
+Family courts are incredibly protective of a child’s safety and welfare and may place temporary restrictions in place to prevent contact between a parent and child based solely on criminal allegations or charges.

 If you have been arrested for indecent liberties with a child, Granados Law Group can help fight for your future.
 Contact us today to begin protecting your rights.